 The difference in valuation between GAAP and Solvency II relates to the treatment of Hydra and the allocation of accrued interest.
-Following a review of the treatment of Hydra by the UK Regulated Clubs, the PRA issued a notice that the Association should treat Hydra as a third-party reinsurer for Solvency II purposes rather than a group entity.
-This change of treatment results in the deconsolidation of the investments held by Hydra on the group balance sheet and Hydra instead being accounted for as an equity related party investment.
+Hydra is treated as a third-party reinsurer for Solvency II purposes rather than a group entity.
+This change of treatment results in the deconsolidation of the investments held by Hydra on the group accounting balance sheet and Hydra instead being accounted for as an equity related party investment on the Solvency II balance sheet.
 This accounts for the bulk of the difference shown above in the value of financial investments.